XZot1K/HyperDrive/README.md

 Required Libraries when compiling:
 ```
+* Bukkit/Spigot 1.8-1.14 (Enough for the NMS containing R1-R3 classes for the interfaces)
 * Vault
 * WorldGuard 6 and 7
 * FactionsUUID or a fork using the same API classes and methods.